 The flop (even in an alternative universe) is the same:

-We end up betting 30% or 7bb into the pot, our opponent, who indeed called with a weaker holding as we predicted, in this case Qs6s.
-Meaning they now has a flush draw versus our trips, decides to min raise to 14bb.
+We end up betting 30% or 7bb into the pot, our opponent, who indeed called with a weaker holding as we predicted, in this case, Qs6s.
+Meaning they now have a flush draw versus our trips, decide to min-raise to 14bb.
 We opt to call and trap on this occasion.
 There is now around 50bb in the pot on the turn and both players have around 85bb left in their stack,

 The turn the 4h.